Thinking of Hosting a Private Jam session? Here’s what you need to know.

 Other things: Table and chairs nearby for morning tea.
 Have a mop /broom/ bench cloths handy

-Price per person is $70 and includes 6 bottles of jam (RRP $42), a recipe card with multiple jam recipes and tasting of Gecko Grove products.
+Price per person is about *$85 and includes 4 bottles of jam (RRP $32), a recipe card with multiple jam recipes and tasting of Gecko Grove products.
 Any extra jam made can be purchased by participants for $5 a bottle.
 Gift cards .50c.

 Before the session